MihneaTs1/dotfiles/README.md

-Some Neovim dotfiles that I use for programming.
+The Neovim dotfiles that I use for programming.

 ## Installation